Five people holding up their hands wearing silver and gold fidget rings and bracelets

 The belief is that our undertones can influence what colors and metal types look good on us.

-The Healthline article outlined a few different ways that you can determine what your undertones are.
+The Healthline article outlined a couple of different ways that you can determine what your undertones are:

-One way is to look at the color of your veins.
+1. Vein color.
+One way to determine what your skin undertones are is by looking at your veins.
 If your veins appear bluish, you likely have cool undertones.
 If they appear greenish, you likely have warm undertones.
-If they appear colorless or blend in with your skin, you likely have neutral undertones.
+If they appear colorless, or blend in with your skin, you likely have neutral undertones.

-Another way is to put on neutral colors and see what you think looks best on you.
+2. Try on neutral colors.
+Another way to determine your skin undertones is to try on neutral colors and see what you think looks best.
 For people with cool undertones, true whites and blacks look best on them.
 For people with warm undertones, off-whites and browns look best on them.
-If you can't really tell a difference when you put on neutrals, you probably have a neutral undertone.
+If nothing really stands out to you when you try on neutrals, you probably have a neutral undertone.

 Metal type can also determine what type of undertone you might have.